Glossary Terms

 Are insurance payouts the same for all policyholders?

 No, insurance payouts are not the same for all policyholders.
-The amount of an insurance payout is determined by various factors, including the specific terms and conditions outlined in the individual's insurance policy.
+The amount of insurance payout is determined by various factors, including the specific terms and conditions outlined in the individual's insurance policy.

 Different policyholders may have different coverage limits, deductibles, and policy types, leading to variations in the payout amounts.
 Additionally, the nature and extent of the loss or damage, as well as any applicable exclusions, play a significant role in determining the final payout.

-Are there any exclusions or limitations to insurance payouts?
+What are the exclusions or limitations to insurance payouts?

 The exclusions in insurance payouts are as follows,